 Vision therapy consists of eye exercises, which aim to teach the eyes to work together.
 In cases of amblyopia, the exercises require the brain to recognize the affected eye, which restores vision in that eye.
-At our office, we use Vivid Vision Virtual Reality video games to treat amblyopia effectively.
 Some doctors place a patch over the more functional eye, which forces the less functional eye to work harder and become stronger.
 The patch is generally worn for a few hours a day.
 Depending on the severity of the condition, treatment can last for weeks or months.
 Some children refuse to wear a patch, in those cases, a prosthetic contact lens is available.
 These contact lenses look like the regular eye, and are designed to block vision in that eye.

 Learn more about Vision Therapy from the Bright Eyes Podcast.

 One of the more exciting innovations for people with amblyopia is the Shaw Lens.
 Unlike regular glasses which correct each eye individually, the shaw lens corrects the combined image created from both eyes.
 When used as part of a treatment results have been excellent.
 What is even more amazing is that while using treatment vision is greatly enhanced without any of the stigmas of patching or dangers of surgery.

 To learn more about Shaw Lenses.

 Strabismus surgery is usually required if the amblyopia is due to a large eye turn.
 This type of surgery aligns the eyes and corrects the problem within the eye muscles.
 After the surgery the eyes will able to focus better.
 Additional vision therapy may be required after strabismus surgery.
 We can help coordinate this.